Pambujan

-Separation of Barrio Lao-angan and Suba

-The years that followed, specifically during the incumbency of Mayor Ramon Siervo (1955-1963) and Atty.
-Alfredo dela Cruz (1963-1967), faced the clamor of the inhabitants of Lao-angan and Suba for the conversion of these barrios into towns independent from Pambujan by seeking the assistance of Congressman Eladio T. Balite, then representative of the lone district of Samar.
-Thus, years later Barrio Lao-angan became the municipality of San Roque named after the Catholic Martyr Saint Roche; while Barrio Suba became the municipality of Silvino Lubos, named after the donor of its site, former Municipal Councilor and Barrio Teniente of Suba, Mr. Silvino Lubos.

-Nalucaban Baseball

-The insurgency of 1970’s confronted Pambujan with losses- innocent lives and livelihoods.
-It was believed to be much disastrous as compared to World War II.
-However, during this period it gained both nationwide and worldwide recognitions when NALUCABAN KIDS won five national championships trophies in the Little League Baseball National Open Championships (1975, 1976, 1978, 1979 and 1980) which likewise brought it to the International Baseball Arena.
-These exploits were credited to the able management of the then Municipal Mayor Manuel T. Balanquit, Sr. and Coach Nestor U. Tingzon.

 Geography

 Pambujan has a contiguous territory of 16390 ha, which extends into the hinterlands of Northern Samar across a number of rivers, lakes, brooks and mountains.
 The most notable of these physical features is Mount Cagbigajo, which once served as an observation and listening post of the Allied Intelligence Bureau Operative (1934–44) during World War II.

 Pambujan town is then situated in what is now Barangay Ginulgan.
 Back then, the town consisted of 22 barrios covering an area of 670 square kilometers which stretched out to more than 402 kilometers span towards its western border (Samar Province).

 It is also the northernmost settlement in the entire Samar Island.

 Pambujan River is the longest river in Samar island with a total length of 156 km.

 Barangays

 Pambujan is politically subdivided into 26 barangays.
+Each barangay consists of puroks and some have sitios.